Anonymous-4128/ProMISE/README.md

 ```

 ## Future Update
-We are collecting and integrating all state-of-the-art skeleton-based person re-ID models, and will build a model zoo for researchers to seamlessly apply ProMISE and other SSL tasks for evaluation.
+We are collecting and integrating all state-of-the-art skeleton-based models including person re-ID, action recognition etc., and will build a model zoo for researchers to seamlessly apply ProMISE and other skeleton semantics learning (SSL) tasks for evaluation.

 ## License